mnr/writing-wip/dimensions_living_book/gretalastchapter.md

 "I doubt it.
 I'll tell her you were here."

 "Don't bother.
 I'll tell her myself."
+Greta is fading from view.
+"Tell her she made a good choice when she married you."

 "I miss my parents," I tell her.
 "I'll miss you too."